Nicola is a mother to two, a stepmother to three, and a wife to one. She prides herself at being able to "veganize" virtually any recipe.

 I know you're looking at these muffins and thinking about how odd they look.
-And while I agree with you on that, I feel certain you will overlook it once you bite into these soft, moist, and very flavourful treats.
+And while I agree with you on that, I feel certain you will overlook the green appearance once you bite into these soft, moist, and very flavourful treats.

 These muffins not only taste fantastic, but they are also packed full of vitamins and nutrients that have benefits for skin, hair, and bone health.